mongodb/docs-app-services/docs-release-notes.md

+# March 10, 2023

+## Device Sync

+- Go to Production with Sync/Production Checklist: Add new "Disable or Manage Built-In Schema Validation" section

+## Authenticate & Manage Users

+- Authentication Providers/Email/Password Authentication: Add information about user confirmation, new flowcharts for login and registration flow

+## Define a Data Model

+- Schemas Landing Page
+  - Add new "App Services Schema vs. Build-In Schema Validation" section with information and caveats about how to use both App Services schemas _and_ MongoDB's build-in schema validation
+  - Fix a typo

+## Define Data Access Permissions

+- Role-based Permissions: Add new flowcharts showing permissions evaluation for reading documents, writing documents, and role assignment

+## Other

+- Internal: Remove unneeded redirect

 # March 3, 2023

 ## Get Started

 - Device Sync Tutorial for .NET, Kotlin, SwiftUI: Rename "Atlas" tab in procedure to "Data Services"
 - Device Sync Tutorial - .NET Maui: Add details around the different ways to get the Template App client

 ## Device Sync

 - Configure and Update Your Data Model
   - Landing Page: Fix a typo
   - Create a Data Model: Add a note that object type name cannot exceed 57 UTF-8 characters